RakhithJK/libretro-Lakka-LibreELEC-wiki/FAQ.md

 ### Lakka doesn't expose RetroArch Online Updater (buildbot).
 Why?

  * Some cores from the buildbot are crashing or have glitches when used in Lakka
- * Lakka's toolchain cross compile each core with different flags and optimizations for each board, resulting in a speed boost
+ * Lakka's toolchain cross compile each core with different flags and optimizations for each board, resulting in a speed boost.
- * Lakka is delivered batteries included, and doesn't require internet connection to play games
+ * Lakka is delivered batteries included, and doesn't require internet connection to play games.
+The only action required from the user is to provide the games.
- * Having monolithic upgrades ensures integration between cores, core info files, and database files
+ * Having monolithic upgrades ensures integration between cores, core info files, and database files.
+Allowing to add new cores would result in black square for missing icons, inability to scan game collection for this new core, etc.
- * If one day the buildbot is down or unmaintained, a Lakka image would remain usable
+ * If one day the buildbot is down or unmaintained, a Lakka image would remain usable forever.
  * It allows OEM to pack only the cores they care about
  * We can make sure that the cores in the system are all in their stable and tested version, VS the bleeding edge version
  * When a user reports a bug, we can determine the exact version of every core the user had on his system just by knowing his version of the system, which simplifies support a lot